FIET (UK), FBCS (UK), FFTRA (Korea), SMIEEE (USA)

 Kingdom of Saudi Arabia

-Prof. Khurram is the Editor-in-Chief of a well-esteemed international journal 'Telecommunication Systems' published by Springer-Nature (since 1993) with an impact factor of 2.314 (JCR 2021).
-He is also the Editor-in-Chief of Cyber Insights Magazine).
+He is the Editor-in-Chief of a well-reputed international journal ‘Telecommunication Systems', published by Springer-Nature for over 27 years, with a recent impact factor of 2.336 (JCR 2022).
+He is also the Editor-in-Chief of Cyber Insights Magazine.

-Furthermore, he is the full-time Editor/Associate Editor of several international journals/magazines, including IEEE Communications Surveys & Tutorials, IEEE Communications Magazine, IEEE Internet of Things Journal, IEEE Transactions on Consumer Electronics, Journal of Network & Computer Applications (Elsevier), IEEE Access, Security & Communication Networks, IEEE Consumer Electronics Magazine, Journal of Medical Systems (Springer), PLOS ONE, Computers & Electrical Engineering (Elsevier), IET Wireless Sensor Systems, Electronic Commerce Research (Springer), Journal of Computing & Informatics, Journal of Information Hiding and Multimedia Signal Processing (JIHMSP), International Journal of Biometrics (Inderscience), etc.
+Furthermore, he is the area editor (Network Security) of IEEE Communications Surveys & Tutorials, which has a 33.84 impact factor in JCR 2022.
+Moreover, he is on the editorial board of several journals, including, IEEE Communications Magazine, IEEE Internet of Things Journal, IEEE Transactions on Consumer Electronics, Journal of Network & Computer Applications (Elsevier), IEEE Access, IEEE Consumer Electronics Magazine, PLOS ONE, Electronic Commerce Research, IET Wireless Sensor Systems, Journal of Information Hiding and Multimedia Signal Processing, and International Journal of Biometrics, etc.

 He has also played role of the guest editor of several international ISI-indexed journals of Springer-Verlag and Elsevier Science, etc. Moreover, he is one of the organizing chairs of more than 5 dozen international conferences and member of technical committees of more than 10 dozen international conferences.
 In addition, he is an active reviewer of many international journals as well as research foundations of Switzerland, Italy, Saudi Arabia and Czech Republic.

-Prof. Khurram is an adjunct professor at Fujian University of Technology, China and an honorary Professor at IIIRC, Shenzhen Graduate School, Harbin Institute of Technology, China.
-He has secured an outstanding leadership award at IEEE international conference on Networks and Systems Security 2009, Australia.
-He has been included in the Marquis Who's Who in the World 2010 edition.
-Besides, he has received certificate of appreciation for outstanding contributions in 'Biometrics & Information Security Research' at AIT international Conference, June 2010 at Japan.
+Prof. Khurram is an honorary professor at IIIRC, Shenzhen Graduate School, China and an adjunct professor at Fujian University of Technology, China.
+He has secured an outstanding leadership award at the IEEE international conference on Networks and Systems Security 2009, Australia.
+He has been included in the Marquis Who’s Who in the World 2010 edition.
+In addition, at the AIT international Conference in Japan in June 2010, he received a certificate of appreciation for outstanding contributions in "Biometrics & Information Security Research".

-He has been awarded a Gold Medal for the 'Best Invention & Innovation Award' at 10th Malaysian Technology Expo 2011, Malaysia.
-Moreover, his invention recently got a Bronze Medal at '41st International Exhibition of Inventions' at Geneva, Switzerland in April 2013.
-In addition, he was awarded best paper award from the Journal of Network & Computer Applications (Elsevier) in Dec.
-2015.
+He has been awarded a Gold Medal for the ‘Best Invention & Innovation Award’ at the 10th Malaysian Technology Expo 2011, Malaysia.
+Moreover, in April 2013, his invention got a Bronze Medal at the "41st International Exhibition of Inventions" in Geneva, Switzerland.
+In addition, he was awarded the best paper awards from the Journal of Network & Computer Applications (Elsevier) and IEEE Systems Journal.

-Prof. Khurram is the recipient of King Saud University Award for Scientific Excellence (Research Productivity) in May 2015.
-He is also a recipient of King Saud University Award for Scientific Excellence (Inventions, Innovations, and Technology Licensing) in May 2016.
+He was the recipient of the King Saud University Award for Scientific Excellence (Research Productivity) in May 2015.
+He was also a recipient of the King Saud University Award for Scientific Excellence (Inventions, Innovations, and Technology Licensing) in May 2016.

 Prof. Khurram has published over 450 research papers in the journals and conferences of international repute.
 In addition, he is an inventor of 10 US/PCT patents.
 He has edited 7 books/proceedings published by Springer-Verlag and IEEE.
 He has secured several national and international research grants in the domain of information security.
 His research areas of interest are Cybersecurity, Internet of Things security, digital authentication, biometrics, multimedia security, and technological innovation management.
-Prof. Khurram has played a leading role in developing 'BS Cybersecurity Degree Program' and 'Higher Diploma in Cybersecurity' at King Saud University.
-In 2019, he has played an instrumental role as a cybersecurity subject expert for a USD 6 Million series B investment in a South Korean startup ‘SecuLetter’, which has received a corporate valuation of USD 40 Million.
+He has played a leading role in developing the "BS Cybersecurity Degree Program" and the "Higher Diploma in Cybersecurity" at King Saud University.

-He is a fellow of the IET (UK), fellow of the BCS (UK), fellow of the FTRA (Korea), senior member of the IEEE (USA), senior member of the IACSIT (Singapore), member of the IEEE Consumer Electronics Society, member of the IEEE Communications Society, member fo the IEEE computers Society, member of the IEEE Technical Committee on Security & Privacy, member of the IEEE IoT Community, member of the IEEE Smart Cities Community, and member of the IEEE Cybersecurity Community.
-He is also the Vice Chair of IEEE Communications Society Saudi Chapter.
-He is a Distinguished Lecturer of the IEEE (CESoC).
+He is a fellow of the Institution of Engineering & Technology (UK), a fellow of the British Computer Society (UK), a fellow of the FTRA (Korea), a senior member of the IEEE (USA), a senior member of the IACSIT (Singapore), member of the IEEE Consumer Electronics Society, member of the IEEE Communications Society, member of the IEEE Computers Society, member of the IEEE Technical Committee on Security & Privacy, member of the IEEE IoT Community, member of the IEEE Smart Cities Community, and member of the IEEE Cybersecurity Community.
+He is also the Vice Chair of the IEEE Communications Society Saudi Chapter.
+He has been a distinguished lecturer of the IEEE (CTSoC) from 2019–2021.